Arithmetic Cycles with Modulus: Introduction

 Much like the arithmetic Chow groups of Gillet and Soul\'e, the modulus version also satisfies the usual functoriality properties for smooth morphisms between smooth projective varieties (see Proposition \ref{functoriality}), and fits in an exact sequence (see Section \ref{sec:es}).

-The Chow groups with modulus have a module structure over the classical Chow groups which is defined by the usual product of algebraic cycles.
-It satisfies all the functorial properties including the projection formula (\cite[Theorem 3.12]{KP17}).
-Correspondingly, at the arithmetic level, we get \begin{theoalph}(Theorem \ref{thm:Prod-1}) Let $k$ be a number field and let $X/k$ be a smooth projective variety of dimension $d \geq 0$.
-We let $D \hookrightarrow X$ be an effective Cartier divisor supported on an sncd.
-Then there is an action
+The Chow groups with modulus have a module structure over the classical Chow groups, which is defined by the usual product of algebraic cycles.
+It satisfies all the functorial properties, including the projection formula (\cite[Theorem 3.12]{KP17}).
+Correspondingly, at the arithmetic level, we get \begin{theoalph}(Theorem \ref{thm:Prod-1}) There is an action

-which for a smooth morphism $\phi\colon X\to Y$ between smooth projective varieties satisfies the projection formula. \end{theoalph} Due to the lack of a suitable moving lemma, one cannot yet define a product structure at the level of the Chow groups with modulus.
+which for a smooth morphism $\phi\colon X\to Y$ satisfies the projection formula. \end{theoalph}

-One has an isomorphism $\widehat{\Pic}(X)\cong\widehat{\CH}^{1}(X)$ between the group of isomorphism classes of hermitian line bundles and the arithmetic divisor class group, which commutes with $\Pic(X)\cong\CH^{1}(X)$.
-On the modulus side, one can define a relative Picard group $\Pic(X, D)$ consisting of isomorphic classes of line bundles with isomorphisms to $\caO_{D}$ on $D$, and an isomorphism $\Pic(X,D)\cong\CH^{1}(X|D)$ (see Subsection \ref{sec:Rel-Pic} for more detailed description).
-We define the relative hermitian Picard group $\wh{\Pic}(X,D)$, consisting of triples $(L,\phi, ||\cdot||)$ such that the isomorphism class of $(L, \phi)$ belongs to $\Pic(X,D)$ and $||\cdot||$ is a hermitian metric on $L$ with the additional restriction that the smooth $(1,1)$-form representing its Chern class $c_{1}(L,||\cdot ||)$, vanish on $E$ (see Definition \ref{def:A-Pic-R-W*-1} for details).
+The isomorphism $\widehat{\Pic}(X)\cong\widehat{\CH}^{1}(X)$ between the group of isomorphism classes of hermitian line bundles and the arithmetic divisor class group, commuting with $\Pic(X)\cong\CH^{1}(X)$, is well-known.
+On the modulus side, it is now natural to wonder about the existence of the relative version of the above isomorphism that commutes with $\Pic(X, D)\cong\CH^{1}(X|D)$.
+To address this question, we define the relative hermitian Picard group $\wh{\Pic}(X,D)$, consisting of triples $(L,\phi, ||\cdot||)$ such that the isomorphism class of $(L, \phi)$ belongs to $\Pic(X,D)$ and $||\cdot||$ is a hermitian metric on $L$ with the additional restriction that the smooth $(1,1)$-form representing its Chern class $c_{1}(L,||\cdot ||)$, vanish on $D_{red}$ (see Definition \ref{def:A-Pic-R-W*-1} for details).
 Then the following result is quite natural \begin{theoalph}(Theorem \ref{thm:Chern-Iso}) There exists an isomorphism

 which commutes with the isomorphism $\Pic(X,D)\cong\CH^{1}(X|D)$. \end{theoalph}